-The Future City Competition consists of five deliverables, or end products of the project.
+The Future City Competition consists of five deliverables.
 These deliverables document the team’s progress through the engineering design process and showcase the team’s city of the future.
 Teams are judged and scored on all deliverables.

 Students design a virtual city using SimCity software and present their city's progress via a slideshow presentation.
 This simulated design experience teaches students city planning, helps them see the consequences of their decisions, and gives them a chance to explore various layouts and designs for their future city.
-Due in November or December.
-Check with your local Regional Coordinator for your region’s due date.
+Typically due in November or December, but check with your local Regional Coordinator for your region’s specific deadline.
 Read more.

-Students write a 1,500-word essay describing the unique attributes of their city.
-This year's Power of Public Spaces theme challenges teams to design a network of innovative, multi-use public spaces throughout their city that serves the city's diverse population.
-Due in November or December.
+Students write a 1,500-word essay describing the unique attributes of their city and their solution to this year's challenge: Identify an issue that senior citizens have and engineer two innovative solutions so they can remain active and independent.
+Typically due in November or December.
 Check with your local Regional Coordinator for your region’s due date.
 Read more.

 Students build a scale model of a section of their city using recycled materials and including at least one moving part.
 Due at the Regional Competition.
 Read more.